mcguirepr89/BirdNET-system/README.md

 - An extraction service that extracts the audio selections identified by BirdNET by date and species
 - A Caddy instance that serves the extracted files and live audio stream (icecast2) (requires dsnoop capable mic)
 - A species list updating and notification script supporting mobile notifications via Pushed.co (sorry, Android users, Pushed.co doesn't seem to work for you)
+- NoMachine remote desktop software (for personal use only)

 An installation one-liner is available [HERE](https://birdnetwiki.pmcgui.xyz/wiki/Birder%27s_Guide_to_BirdNET-system#Install_BirdNET-system).
 - Prerequisites: